 to a diverse group of

-characterized by an internal chambered shell known as a guard.
+they are characterized by an internally chambered shell known as a guard.
 Looking

 like bullets or orange pens,

 is found in abundance at Big Brook and one of the species that survived

 Cretaceous period.
 The forward part of the guard (the back is the